CS250:

 • If at any time the instructor judges that an electronic device is becoming a distraction the student may be asked to to turn it off and put it away.

-We require you to follow the guidelines listed below for postings on Canvas:
+We require you to follow the guidelines listed below for postings on the Teams Channel:

 • Be professional.